7 Best places in the universe to look for alien life

 What it is: A bizarre flickering star, first described by Louisiana State University astronomer Tabetha Boyajian (aka Tabby), about 1,300 light-years from Earth.

 The case for life: Nothing about this star makes sense.
 It gets dimmer and brighter at seemingly random intervals.
 It also seems to be slowly but steadily becoming fainter — and yet there's nothing about the star or any kind of surrounding material that would explain this behavior.
 Jason Wright of Penn State, who has studied the star extensively, keeps a list of possible explanations for its shenanigans.
-One of those possibilities set the Internet on fire: "alien megastructures."
+One of the items on his list set the Internet on fire: "alien megastructures."
 If an advanced civilization built vast, irregular structures in orbit around their star, Wright noted, that could explain both the flickering and the gradual dimming.

 Przybylski's Star (HD 101065)